-Since $(\psi\circ \phi)(a)=a-a(1_{A_{\infty}}-\psi(1_B))$, $\psi\circ\phi$ is equal to $\iota$ up to ``tracially small error''.
-If $A$ and $B$ are unital $C\sp*$-algebras and $\phi$ is unit preserving, then $g=\psi(1_B)$.
-Moreover, if $g=1_{A_{\infty}}$, then $\phi$ is called a (strictly) sequentially split $*$-homomorphism where the second condition is automatic \cite{BS}.
-The $\psi$ in the above definition is called a tracially approximate left-inverse of $\phi$.
+Note that if $B$ is unital and $\phi$ is unit preserving, then $g=\psi(1_B)$.
+In the case of $g=1_{A_{\infty}}$, $\phi$ is called a (strictly) sequentially split $*$-homomorphism where the second condition is automatic \cite[Page 11]{BS}.
+The $\psi$ in the above definition is called a tracial approximate left-inverse of $\phi$.
 Although the diagram below is not commutative, we still use it to symbolize the definition of a tracially sequentially-split map $\phi$ and its tracial approximate left inverse $\psi$;